quangdaon/AocDotNet/README.md

 # Advent of Code

-My solutions to Advent of Code challenges prior to 2020.
+My solutions to Advent of Code challenges.

 ## Running Tests